joshuah/sol-redis-pool/README.md

 sol-redis-pool
 ==============

 A simple Redis pool for node using generic-pool.
 There are two example included.
+See example1.js for a demo.

 ### Install